tarwn/lessthandot-hugo/blogs/content/posts/2009-06-24-using-postsharp-and-log4net-to-set-up-co.md

 ) ENGINE=InnoDB AUTO_INCREMENT=1 DEFAULT CHARSET=utf8;
 ```

-The only interesting thing here is the “ExecutionTime” column.
+The only interesting thing here is the "ExecutionTime" column.
 I added this because in this case I am logging to MySQL, and MySQL doesn't store the millisecond portion of Date/Times.
 Seems it would be easier anyway to just log the time rather than try to connect start and finish entries (you could also do it in a single entry, as shown [here][2]).
 The reason I didn't do this is because I wanted to be able to split the table into 3 (start, finish, and exception entries) to get as good an idea as I could what is happening at any given time.

 Another thing to note here is that I added a column for parameter name/value combinations and the method name. log4net has a built-in conversion pattern for determining the method name, but it will not work for me because I plan to wrap log4net in a separate static helper class, in case I ever want to change the logging solution behind the scenes.
 I also read on log4net's [Pattern Layout][3] docs that getting any kind of information about the caller from log4net is very slow, because it generates a call stack to read the information from.
 That is one hell of a warning, they might as well just put police tape around those methods.
 So I will take my chances getting this info from PostSharp!